oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/actions.md

 | finalize | Adding the required response headers. | |
 | normalize_result | Building the action result. | The processors from this group are executed even if an exception has been thrown by a processor of one of the previous groups.
 For implementation details, see [NormalizeResultActionProcessor](../../Processor/NormalizeResultActionProcessor.php). |

-For examples of usage, see the `deleteAction` method of [RestApiRelationshipController](../../Controller/RestApiRelationshipController.php).
+For examples of usage, see the `handleDeleteRelationship` method of [RequestActionHandler](../../Request/Rest/RequestActionHandler.php).

 ## customize_loaded_data Action